HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

 - WCM DigitalAssetManagerService: ```enabled``` if using DAM.
 - WP CacheManagerService: Tuning changes as documented in the tuning task: (Portal server performance tuning tool)[../../../deployment/manage/tune_servers/wp_tune_tool.md]

-### Configuration tasks changing Resource Environment Providers
+### Configuration tasks changing resource environment providers

 Configuration tasks such as changing the context root, enabling features like social publishing from WCM or others can make changes to the resource environment providers.
 Some of the these configurations have been moved to the Helm chart.
 If you are performing remote search, changing the context root or admin password, doing performance tuning, or enabling WCM Artificial Intelligence, you must trigger these configuration tasks from the Helm chart.
 All other configurations are performed using tasks.
 Also, a few features are enabled out-of-the-box on containers that are not enabled by default for non-containers (for example, DAM integration and WCM Multilingual).